 In this article, read more about the answer to, “What are ethical values in business?” examples of what that entails, and tips for how you can promote those values in your business.

-What Are Ethical Values in Business?
+What Are Ethical Values?

 The value of integrity often informs ethical decision-making.
 In other words, companies that display integrity make ethical decisions even if experiencing tremendous pressure to go a different way.
 For example, this might look like holding fast to core beliefs and taking the high ground rather than the easy road.
 As media mogul Oprah Winfrey explains, “Real integrity is doing the right thing, knowing that nobody’s going to know whether you did it or not.”